Scammers lure potential renters using fake ads with real property photos, Tulsa police warn

-Tulsa Police are warning of an increase in rental scams targeting responders to online ads and sharing tips on how to avoid being duped.
+Tulsa police are warning of an increase in rental scams targeting responders to online ads and are sharing tips on how to avoid being duped.

-The scammers use photographs stolen from legitimate sites like Zillow to create a fake online marketplace listing, according to a TPD social media post Friday.
+The scammers use photographs stolen from legitimate sites such as Zillow to create a fake online marketplace listing, according to a Tulsa Police Department social media post Friday.

 Those who respond to the fake ad might then be offered a tempting incentive for paying a large deposit or several months' rent up front, often requested via money transfer apps or gift cards.